collective/collective.developermanual/source/getstarted/installation.rst

    and may not cover all use cases.
    Please feel free to edit this document to add more.

-How to host Plone
+Plone hosting requirements
 ========================================================

-* You need at a least a virtual private server with 512 MB RAM.
+* You need at a least a virtual private server (VPS) with 512 MB RAM available.
-  Shared hosting is a no go.
+  Shared hosting is not supported unless the shared hosting company says Plone is good to go.
   See the reference on
   `Plone system requirements <http://plone.org/documentation/kb/plone-system-requirements>`_.